Daily Prayer from the Anglican Prayer Book for Australia

 we claim you as Lord.

-All creation worships you:
+All creation thanks you:

 The Father everlasting.